-Because of the rising percentage of cyber attacks on the healthcare industry, steps are being taken to make sure that data being stored are safeguarded while making sure that they comply with the HIPAA privacy rule.
-However, simply installing an antivirus software on the computer won’t make it fully safe.
+Because of the rising percentage of cyber attacks on the healthcare industry, steps are being taken to make sure that data being stored is safeguarded while making sure that they comply with the HIPAA privacy rule.
+However, simply installing antivirus software on the computer won’t make it fully safe.

-Another way health organizations do to secure data is to limit access on modification and transmission of data.
+Another way health organizations do to secure data is to limit access to modification and transmission of data.
 Most of the time, data access depends on the medical hierarchy.
-Medical directors must have full access on the system while interns or medical students can only view or do not have access at all.
+Medical directors must have full access to the system while interns or medical students can only view or do not have access at all.
 Login passwords must also be confidential.

 And for those who have access to important data, practicing analytics and strengthening authentication will help them identify threatening patterns.
-A multi-factor authentication doesn’t only involve passwords so it typically rises the effectiveness of security on the system and computer network.
+Multi-factor authentication doesn’t only involve passwords so it typically raises the effectiveness of security on the system and computer network.